 Trade Secrets: “Unlike Victoria’s Secret…cover them up, because once they’re exposed, they’re no longer fun.”
 This means, keep your mouth shut when it comes to trade secrets because they’re called secrets for a reason.
 Trade secrets exist to protect customer lists, pricing, terms and conditions, formulations and processes.
 So shhh!!!

-Game Killer #3: Failure to Protect Intellectual Property
+Game Killer for Startups #3: Failure to Protect Intellectual Property

 So, now that you have a basic understanding of the different intellectual property protections, make sure you utilize them in the correct way.
 Copyright vests ownership in the author of the work.
 Meaning, if you create the work and fix it, you are the author and owner of all the rights that come with copyright.
 The exception to this rule is work for hire.
 In this situation, anything you create while in a work for hire contract, you can not own the rights to, the company that hired you does.